First-order elliptic boundary value problems on manifolds with non-compact boundary: Setup and statement of main results

 Typically, we will be in the setting of $(M,\mu)$, where $M$ is a smooth manifold with smooth measure $\mu$.
 The spaces $\SobH[loc]{\alpha}(M;E)$ are locally convex linear spaces with the topology induced by the family of semi-norms $ \set{ \rho_{\Omega}(u) := \norm{u\rest{\Omega}}_{\SobH{\alpha}(\Omega)}: \Omega \text{ precompact} }.$ If $(E,h^E) \to M$ is a Hermitian vector bundle, then for $p \in [1,\infty)$, we obtain Banach spaces $\Lp{p}(M;E)$ as the space of equivalence classes of measurable sections of $E$ with

 This is, by definition, the norm $\norm{\cdot}_{\Lp{p}}^p$, in $\Lp{p}(M;E)$ raised to the power $p$.
-Two sections are considered equivalent if they coincide outside a null set.
+Two sections are considered equivalent if they coincide outside a set of measure zero.
 For $p = \infty$, the space $\Lp{\infty}(M;E)$ is the space (of equivalence classes) of essentially bounded measurable sections of $E$.
 The special case $p = 2$ is a Hilbert space, with inner product

-For a first-order differential operator $D: \Ck{\infty}(M;E) \to \Ck{\infty}(M;F)$, where $(E,h^E), (F,h^F) \to M$ are two hermitian bundles, there exists a unique formal adjoint $D^\dagger: \Ck{\infty}(M;F) \to \Ck{\infty}(M;E)$.
+For a first-order differential operator $D: \Ck{\infty}(M;E) \to \Ck{\infty}(M;F)$, where $(E,h^E), (F,h^F) \to M$ are two Hermitian bundles, there exists a unique formal adjoint $D^\dagger: \Ck{\infty}(M;F) \to \Ck{\infty}(M;E)$.
 Then, the maximal and minimal extensions of $D$ are given by

 where $D_{cc} = D$ with $\dom(D_{cc}) = \Ck[cc]{\infty}(M;E)$, the space of smooth sections with compact support contained in the interior of $M$.
 Similarly, we define $D^\dagger_{\max}$ an $D^\dagger_{\min}$ by interchanging the roles of $D$ and $D^\dagger$.
 The principal symbol of $D$ is denoted by $\sym_D(x,\xi)$, which in the first-order case is given by the commutator $[D, f_\xi]$, where $f_{\xi} \in \Ck[c]{\infty}(M)$ with $d f_{\xi}(x) = \xi$.